Varun-U-Pratap/rainmeter/README.md

 ## 📞 Contact Me

-For any inquiries, feedback, or collaborations regarding NutriCalc, please reach out to me on LinkedIn.
+For any inquiries, feedback, or collaborations regarding DSA Tracker, please reach out to me on LinkedIn.